threader/PC-Tuning/docs/building.md

     - The process is quite simple:

-        - Download the [latest Windows 10 image](https://www.microsoft.com/en-gb/software-download/windows10) & extract it, i would recommend renaming the extracted folder to avoid confusion
+        - Download the [latest Windows 10 image](https://www.microsoft.com/en-gb/software-download/windows10) & extract it, i would recommend renaming the extracted folder to avoid confusion.
+In the examples below, i have extracted it to ``C:\W10_image``

         - Replace ``sources\install.wim`` in the extracted Windows 10 image with the Windows 7 ``install.wim``

+    - We need to update a variable since our extracted directory has changed.
+Enter the path of your new extracted directory, mine is ``C:\W10_image``.

+        ```bat
+        set "EXTRACTED_IMAGE=C:\W10_image"
+        ```

 ## Insert DISM Apply-Image Script